 • CH1 - Introduction to the Insurance Industry

 Studying for the Certificate CH1 paper will give you an understanding of risk and risk transfer, the different people and organisations that operate within the insurance industry and how contract law applies to insurance policies.
 You will also gain an insight into how a legal liability might arise and obtain an introduction to the principles of insurable interest, indemnity, proximate cause, contribution and subrogation.
-You will also learn about the regulation of the insurance market and important statutes.
+You will also learn about the regulation of the insurance market and data protection.

 • CH2 - Claims Handling

 Studying for the Certificate CH2 paper will give you knowledge of the various elements of an insurance policy including the implications of policy conditions and warranties.
 You will learn definitions of the insurance perils with supporting case law.
 You will also gain an insight into claims validation and the mitigation of losses and learn about terms such as reasonable care and gradually operating cause.
-You will get an introduction to the Fraud Act 2006 and learn how to deal with aspects of policy application.
+You will get an introduction to the Fraud Act 2006 and learn how to deal with aspects of policy application, such as underinsurance.

 • CH3 - Advanced Claims Handling (Handling Claims for Specific Losses)